-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from all SCRS participating employers will be made at contractually required rates, actuarially determined.
-Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+The single discount rate was based on an expected rate of return on pension plan investments of 7.00%.
+Based on the stated assumptions and the projection of cash flows, the pension plan's fiduciary net position and future contributions were projected to be available to finance all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.

-The following table presents the Commission's proportionate share of the net SCRS pension liabilities calculated using the discount rate of 7.25 percent, as well as what the Commission's respective net pension liabilities would be if it were calculated using a discount rate of 1.00 percent lower (6.25 percent) or 1.00 percent higher (8.25 percent) than the current rate.
+The following table presents the Commission's proportionate share of the net SCRS pension liabilities calculated using the discount rate of 7.00 percent, as well as what the Commission's respective net pension liabilities would be if it were calculated using a discount rate of 1.00 percent lower (6.00 percent) or 1.00 percent higher (8.00 percent) than the current rate.

 1% Current 1%

 Decrease Rate Increase

-Plan 6.25% 7.25% 8.25%
+Plan 6.00% 7.00% 8.00%

-SCRS \$ 5,696,355 \$ 4,596,142 \$ 3,677,451
+SCRS \$ 5,315,801 \$ 4,058,249 \$ 3,012,964